essandess/adblock2privoxy/README.md

   Css files output path
 -d DOMAIN, --domainCSS=DOMAIN
-  Domain of CSS web server (required for Element Hide functionality) -t PATH, --taskFile=PATH
+  Domain of CSS web server (required for Element Hide functionality) -u, --useHTTP
+  Use HTTP for CSS web server; the default is HTTPS to avoid mixed content -t PATH, --taskFile=PATH
   Path to task file containing urls to process and options.
 -f, --forced